Restaurants Brighton guide to

 Brighton’s beer scene is full of character – from taprooms and colourful microbreweries to beers brewed right inside the pub.
 Several local venues proudly pour Sussex beer, supporting the county’s independent brewers.

-UnBarred – Modern and experimental beers brewed just off London Road.
-Try them at their taproom or at The Pond, or through local collaborations like their brew with Apiary.
+UnBarred – Modern, experimental beers brewed just off London Road.
+Enjoy them at the taproom, The Pond, The Better Half, Dishoom Permit Room, Shoreline Coffee and Kitchen, or through local collabs like their brew with Apiary .

 Loud Shirt Brewing Co. – Small-batch craft brews with psychedelic flair.
 Often found at The Good Companions, The Brunswick, and Shepherd & Dog.